clintonhealthaccess/chailmis-android/README.md

 ### Jenkins Build Info
 * Uses jenkins master slave to perform all test and build jobs
-* Uses jenkins slave node running under twer user to publish development builds to the fdroid repo The slave node is needed because the user which owns the fdroid repo on the server MUST be the user to publish
+* Uses jenkins slave node(fdroid-slave) running under twer user to publish development builds to the fdroid repo The slave node is needed because the user which owns the fdroid repo on the server MUST be the user to publish

 ### Tech stack